-WASHINGTON (AP) Half the U.S. Senate urged NFL Commissioner Roger Goodell on Thursday to change the Washington Redskins' name, saying it is a racist slur and the time is ripe to replace it.
+On Thursday, half the U.S. Senate urged NFL Commissioner Roger Goodell to change the Washington club's name, saying it is a racist slur and it is time to replace it.

-In one letter, 49 senators cited the NBA's quick action recently to ban Los Angeles Clippers owner Donald Sterling for life after he was heard on an audio recording making offensive comments about blacks.
+In a letter Thursday, 49 senators mentioned the NBA's quick action recently to ban Los Angeles Clippers owner Donald Sterling for life after he was heard on an audio recording making offensive comments about blacks.
 They said Goodell should formally push to rename the Redskins.

 ''We urge you and the National Football League to send the same clear message as the NBA did: that racism and bigotry have no place in professional sports,'' read the letter, which did not use the word ''Redskins.''

-Sen. Bill Nelson, a Florida Democrat, wrote his own letter saying he doesn't believe that retaining the Redskin name ''is appropriate in this day and age.''
-He described himself as ''one of your great fans for both the game and you personally.''
+Sen. Bill Nelson of Florida wrote his own letter saying he doesn't believe that retaining the Redskin name ''is appropriate in this day and age.''

-Reid and Sen. Maria Cantwell, D-Wash., led the letter-writing effort.
+Reid and Sen. Maria Cantwell of Washington led the letter-writing effort.
 All senators on the letter are Democrats.
 Cantwell spokesman Jared Leopold said Republicans were not asked to participate.

 The senators noted that tribal organizations representing more than 2 million Native Americans across the U.S. have said they want the Redskins name dropped.